 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-You’ll be relieved to know that when you secure a dog, there are many options that will keep your dog comfortable.
+We all know keeping an unrestrained dog in a moving vehicle is both dangerous and illegal; and when dog crates have to be tied in place.
+You’ll be relieved to know that when you secure a dog crate, there are many options that will keep your dog comfortable.
 Road trips will be worry-free when your dog is comfortable inside a crate after getting used to everything.
 The biggest concern that you will need to keep in mind is how you will keep the crate secured.
 This step is easy but best done ahead of your trip in the event of problems.

 What is the Best Way to Secure a Dog Crate in Your Vehicle?